ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-superfactorial-and-hyperfactorial.md

 tags: math
 ---
 ### Factorial
 The factorial function $n!$ is the product of the first $n$ positive integers.
-We can denote this as such:
+We can define it as:

 $$n!=\prod_{k=1}^{n}k=1\times2\times3\times\cdots\times n$$